China–United States trade war: Congress

 Some Democrats opposed the trade war for putting a burden on American consumers and causing inflation, while other Democrats thought action against China was necessary, although not all such Democrats thought the trade war initiated by Trump was the right means of action.

 Senate Democratic leader Chuck Schumer praised President Trump's higher tariffs against China's alleged taking advantage of the U.S. and said "Democrats, Republicans, Americans of every political ideology, every region in the country should support these actions."
-Other Democratic senators who supported Trump's actions include Bob Menendez, Sherrod Brown and Ron Wyden Bipartisan support from the House of Representatives for Trump's actions came from Nancy Pelosi.
+Other Democratic senators who supported Trump's actions include Bob Menendez, Sherrod Brown and Ron Wyden.
+Bipartisan support from the House of Representatives for Trump's actions came from Nancy Pelosi.
 Brad Sherman, Kevin Brady, and Ted Yoho.
 Democratic representative Tim Ryan, said, "What China has been doing is bullshit.
 They're cheating, they're subsidizing their product."
 Senator Marco Rubio has also supported the tariffs, which he referred to as a "theft tax".

 Other Republican senators have given more divided statements.
 Mitch McConnell said that "nobody wins a trade war" but that there was hope the tactics would "get us into a better position, vis-à-vis China."
 John Cornyn said, "If this is what it takes to get a good deal, I think people will hang in there, but at some point we've got to get it resolved.
 If this goes on for a long time, everybody realizes it's playing with a live hand grenade."
 Joni Ernst said in May 2019 that the "tariffs are hurtful" to farmers, but that they "do want us to find a path forward with China" and said, "We hope that we can get a deal soon".

-Other senators from both parties have criticized Trump for the trade war, including Charles E. Grassley, Tim Kaine, Mark Warner, Elizabeth Warren, and Ron Wyden.
+Other senators from both parties have criticized Trump for the trade war, including Chuck Grassley, Tim Kaine, Mark Warner, Elizabeth Warren, and Ron Wyden.